Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

-By i) renaming universally quantified formulas and ii) transforming formulas to prenex normal form and then applying Skolemisation to each conjunctively connected immediate subformulas, the \textbf{Trans} process intentionally introduces Skolem functions of a higher arity.
-To be specific i)--ii) ensure that \textsf{LG} clauses have the \emph{covering} and the \emph{strong compatibility properties}.
-The covering property is essential to guarantee termination in our \textsf{BCQ} answering procedures, and the strong compatibility property makes the back-translation from an \textsf{LG} clausal set to a Skolem-symbol-free first-order formula possible.
+By i) renaming universally quantified subformulas and ii) applying prenex normal form transformation and then Skolemisation to each conjunctively connected immediate subformulas, the \textbf{Trans} process intentionally introduces Skolem functions of a higher arity.
+More specifically, i)--ii) ensure that \textsf{LG} clauses have the \emph{covering} and the \emph{strong compatibility properties}.
+The covering property is essential to guarantee termination in our \textsf{BCQ} answering procedures, and the strong compatibility property makes the back-translation from an \textsf{LG} clausal set to a first-order formula possible.

-The \textbf{Trans} process provides the most general and crucial clausification steps, and the process can be further optimised.
-For example, in Step 3(c) of the \textbf{Trans} process, renaming the top-most formula $\forall x_1x_2 (\lnot G(x_1,x_2) \lor P_1(x_1, x_2))$ is not critical.
-Another possible optimisation is using the \emph{formula renaming rules} to avoid the exponential blow-up of distributing disjunctions over conjunctions.
+The \textbf{Trans} process provides the most general and crucial clausification steps, but this can be further optimised in implementation.
+For example, in 3(c) of the \textbf{Trans} process, renaming the top-most formula $\forall x_1x_2 (\lnot G(x_1,x_2) \lor P_1(x_1, x_2))$ is not critical.
+Another possible optimisation is using \emph{formula renaming} to avoid the exponential blow-up of distributing disjunctions over conjunctions.

-\begin{lem} i) Applying the \textbf{Trans} process to a (loosely) guarded formula transforms it into a set of (loosely) guarded clauses, and ii) applying the \textbf{Trans} process to a clique guarded formula transforms it into a set of loosely guarded clauses. \end{lem} \begin{proof} i): Suppose $F$ is a loosely guarded formula.
-Further suppose $F_2$ is the output of applying 2(a)--2(b) in \textbf{Trans} to $F$, and $P_1, \ldots, P_n$ are fresh predicate symbols introduced in 2(b).
-W.l.o.g.~we say $F_2 = F_{2_1} \land \ldots \land F_{2_n} \land F_{2_r}$ where $F_{2_1}, \ldots, F_{2_n}$ are respectively the \emph{definitions} of $P_1, \ldots, P_n$ and $F_{2_r}$ is the \emph{replacement} of $F_2$.
+\begin{lem} i) Applying the \textbf{Trans} process to a (loosely) guarded formula transforms it into a set of (loosely) guarded clauses, and ii) applying the \textbf{Trans} process to a clique-guarded formula transforms it into a set of loosely guarded clauses. \end{lem} \begin{proof} i): Suppose $F$ is a loosely guarded formula.
+Suppose $F_2$ is a result of applying 2(a)--2(b) of \textbf{Trans} to $F$, and further suppose $P_1, \ldots, P_n$ are the fresh predicate symbols introduced in 2(b).
+W.l.o.g.~we say $F_2 = F_{2,1} \land \ldots \land F_{2,n} \land F_{2,r}$ where $F_{2,1}, \ldots, F_{2,n}$ are respectively the \emph{definitions} of $P_1, \ldots, P_n$ and $F_{2,r}$ is the \emph{replacement} of~$F_2$.
 We prove that \textbf{Trans} clausifies every conjunct of $F_2$ to a set of \textsf{LG} clauses.

-Consider $F_{2_r}$.
-By 2(b), no universally quantified subformulas occur in $F_{2_r}$, therefore~$F_{2_r}$ is a closed existentially quantified formula.
-The fact that $F_{2_r}$ contains no compound terms implies that 2(c)--2(d) clausify $F_{2_r}$ to a set of \emph{flat ground clauses}, which are \textsf{LG} clauses.
+Consider $F_{2,r}$.
+By 2(b), no universally quantified subformulas occur in $F_{2,r}$, therefore~$F_{2,r}$ is a closed existentially quantified formula.
+The fact that $F_{2,r}$ contains no compound terms implies that 2(c)--2(d) clausify $F_{2,r}$ to a set of \emph{flat ground clauses}, which are \textsf{LG} clauses.